defnull/bbblb/docs/config.md

 If true, meeting IDs are scoped with the tenant ID to avoid conflicts between tenants.
 API clients will still see the unmodified meeting ID, but the scoped ID may end up in recording metadata and logs.

-`RECORDING_PATH` (type: `pathlib.Path`, **REQUIRED**)
-Root path for all the directories used by the recording importer.
-Must be fully write-able for bbblb and parts of it also read-able by your foront-end HTTP server.
-See docs/recording.md for details.

 `RECORDING_THREADS` (type: `int`, default: `1`)
 Maximum number of import tasks to perform at the same timer.
 It is usually